 - Tests and Quizzes will be automatically graded after submission if they do not include short answer/essay questions.
 If they do include those types of questions, tests and quizzes will be graded within 3 working days (not including Saturday or Sunday) following the due date and time.
 If your test or quiz is submitted after the deadline, Blackboard will mark it as late, but you will not lose points for this.
-If you are able to start and take the assessment, you are fine. - Discussion Board posts and engagements will be graded within 7-10 working days (not including Saturday or Sunday) following the engagement due date and time. - I work to grade assignments quickly, but I have 300 students this semester so it will take me some time to get through all of my weekly assignments.
+If you are able to start and take the assessment, you are fine, please do not email me in haste. - Discussion Board posts and engagements will be graded within 7-10 working days (not including Saturday or Sunday) following the engagement due date and time. - o I work to grade assignments quickly, but I have a lot of students so it will take me some time to get through all of my weekly assignments, please be patient.